 I have bruising, is this normal?

 After surgery, it is not uncommon for the area below your tummy button right down in to your pubic hair line to be very bruised.
 The bruising can be very noticeable indeed.
 However, it is usually not anything to worry about and gradually fades over about six weeks.

 Is there likely to be scar tissue inside me and will this affect my future chances?

-After any abdominal operation there is some scar tissue.
+After any abdominal operation, there is often some scar tissue.
 The abdominal scars should make no difference to your future chances of having a baby.
-The tube that was operated on may have been removed, or at least damaged, from the operation but pregnancy is usually achieved through the other tube anyway irrespective of whether or not the tube was salvaged.
-Sometimes adhesions form in the abdomen as a result of surgery and these can occasionally compromise the remaining tube, but only time will tell.
+The Fallopian tube that was operated on may have been removed, or at least damaged, from the operation but pregnancy is usually achieved through the other Fallopian tube anyway irrespective of whether or not the affected Fallopian tube was salvaged.
+Sometimes, adhesions form in the abdomen as a result of surgery and these can occasionally compromise the remaining tube, but only time will tell.
 Even so, overall, 65% of women are pregnant again within 18 months of an ectopic pregnancy and some studies suggest that 85% are pregnant after two years.